Best Studio Monitors 2018 Home Studio Recording – Buyer’s Guide and Reviews

 To top everything off, the X-ART tweeters, the XLR and RCA connectors, and the midrange all use the new Air Motion Transformer for increased compatibility.

-When you’re searching for some of the best ranges the studio monitor market has to offer, and your budget stretches into the mid-$700s, then the ADAM Audio A7X is the choice for you.
+When you’re searching for some of the best ranges the studio monitor market has to offer, and you can stretch your budget, the ADAM Audio A7X is the choice for you.

 - Highest Frequency Responses